juhp/dnf-repo/README.md

 (eg periodically).

 This tool can temporarily enable/disable repos selected by substring.
-Repo enabled/disabled state changes can also be saved, or their cache individually expired.
+Repo enabled states can also be saved
+It is also possible to expire repos' caches individually.

-There are options to enable/disable testing/modular repos, and also to create a repo file for a Copr or Koji repo.
+There are options to enable/disable testing/modular repos (and even source/debuginfo repos), and also to create a repo file for a Copr or Koji repo.

 ## Help